 Winter

-Winter in Australia lasts from June 1 to August 31, placing itself between autumn and the upcoming spring.
+Winter in Australia spans the months of June, July, and August, placing itself between autumn and the upcoming spring.

 The winter solstice, which occurs around June 21st or 22nd, marks the astronomical start of winter.